 PG&E's Excess Supply DR Pilot (XSP) is investigating ways to incentivize customers to shift energy usage on demand as another possible way to mitigate these challenges.
 In the XSP, demand responsive loads are being considered as one of the many resources that can support in-state economical and reliability needs of the future grid.
 The XSP is a departure from other offerings in that it asks participants to shift energy usage to consume more energy at certain times to help mitigate situations of excess supply.
 By getting customers to shift their energy consumption to align with periods of excess supply, the XSP hopes to demonstrate that customers can actively assist with renewables integration and improve alignment of supply and demand.
+In 2018, the XSP was expanded to support bidirectional demand responsive loads by giving participants the option to participate in load decrease events in addition to load increase events.

 There is currently no mechanism for bidding load-increasing DR into the CAISO market, resulting in this pilot being an out-of-market program with simulated events.
-PG&E has been working with the CAISO and other stakeholders as part of the Energy Storage and Distributed Energy Resource (ESDER) initiative to expand the PDR product to allow DR to provide load-increasing bids in the CAISO market.
-In addition, the CPUC is assessing similar load increasing capabilities (i.e., Load Shift) as part of the Load Shift Working Group with a targeted report by the end of January 2019.
+PG&E has been working with the CAISO and other stakeholders as part of the Energy Storage and Distributed Energy Resource (ESDER) initiative to expand the Proxy Demand Resource (PDR) product to allow demand response (DR) to provide load-increasing bids in the CAISO market.
+As of September 2018, the CAISO's proposed load shift product was approved by the CAISO Board of Governors, noting that at the time of the completion of this report the implementation phase has been deferred to at least 2020 with the prospect of revisiting its design.
+In addition, the CPUC assessed similar load increasing capabilities (i.e., Load Shift) as part of the Load Shift Working Group which published a report of recommendations drawing on lessons learned from the XSP.

-The XSP will also provide a pathway for new technologies.
+The XSP also provides pathways for new technologies.
 PG&E believes that technologies adopted behind the customers' meters, such as storage or smart devices, have a vital role to serve as grid-responsive assets.
 DR programs will act as gateways for participants to provide their demand and energy shifts that are tied to when excess supply is occurring.
 Results of the XSP will help PG&E and the CPUC assess the benefits of DR as a gateway to grid needs and benefits and, in addition, provide an in-depth understanding of the benefits of technologies, like energy storage and electric vehicles.

-In addition to traditional demand response (DR) that addresses summer peak shaving, new DR offerings must be constructed to meet future transmission and distribution grid needs.
-PG&E has a history of developing such offerings within pilots and then incorporating the learnings into full-scale programs, including this pilot as well as the recent and related Supply Side II DR Pilot (SSP II)7.
+In addition to traditional demand response that addresses summer peak shaving, new DR offerings must be constructed to meet future transmission and distribution grid needs.
+PG&E has a history of developing such offerings within pilots and then incorporating the learnings into full-scale programs, including this pilot as well as the recent and related Supply Side II DR Pilot (SSP II).

-4.2 Program Objectives
+3.2 Program Objectives

-As stated in PG&E's 2018 - 2022 DR Application Supplemental Testimony8, the primary objectives of the XSP are to:
+As stated in PG&E's 2018 - 2022 DR Application Supplemental Testimony, the primary objectives of the XSP are to: